setlog/debug-k8s/README.md

 # Preface

 In a perfect world every written service will work smooth, your test coverage is on top and there are no bugs in your API.
-But we all know, that we can´t achieve this world, sadly.
-It´s not unusual that there´s a bug in an API and you have to debug this problem in a production environment.
-We have faced this problem with our go services in our kubernetes cluster and we want to show you how it´s possible to remote debug a go service in a kubernetes cluster.
+But we all know, that we can't achieve this world, sadly.
+It's not unusual that there's a bug in an API and you have to debug this problem in a production environment.
+We have faced this problem with our go services in our kubernetes cluster and we want to show you how it's possible to remote debug a go service in a kubernetes cluster.

 ## Software Prerequisites